g4br1el/face-detection/README.md

 ## Usage example Ubuntu
-1. start the Programm in the command line with the comand. ./[Program name] [video] e.g. ./Programm img/matrix.mp4
+1. start the Programm in the command line with the comand: ./[Program name] [video] e.g. ./Programm img/matrix.mp4
 2. Let`s go!